acemod/ACE3/wiki/development/coding-guidelines.md

 * Document that change with the reasoning in the code.

 ### 7.2.
 Scheduled vs Unscheduled
-Avoid the usage of scheduled space as much as possible and stick in unscheduled.
-This is to provide a smooth expereince to the user by guaranteeing code to run when we want it.
+Avoid the usage of scheduled space as much as possible and stay in unscheduled.
+This is to provide a smooth experience to the user by guaranteeing code to run when we want it.
 See Performance considerations, Spawn & ExecVm for more information.

+This also helps avoid various bugs as a result of unguaranteed execution sequences when running multiple scripts.

 ### 7.3.
 Event driven
 All ACE3 components shall be implemented in an event driven fashion.
-This is done so that code only runs when it is required and allows for modularity through low coupling components.
+This is done to ensure code only runs when it is required and allows for modularity through low coupling components.

 Event handlers in ACE3 are implemented through our event system.
 They should be used to trigger or allow triggering of specific functionality.